icecc/icecream/README.md

 some limitations above: if a netname is set icecream schedulers and daemons will ignore the existence of other schedulers and daemons.

+Finally, you can configure the scheduler to use a different job scheduling algorithm to distribute the load across your compile servers.
+The default scheduling algorithm is "fastest"; however this may not actually be the fastest algorithm to complete a full build in the real world, so you should try multiple algorithms to find the best for your environment.

+Currently, you can choose from the following algorithms:
+* *random*: distribute jobs randomly across the network.
+* *round_robin*: schedule jobs on the host that has seen jobs least recently.
+  This scheduler tends to distribute job assignments evenly across the network, but it may distribute actual load unevenly and works best for homogeneous networks of dedicated compile servers.
+* *least_busy*: schedule jobs to the host with the highest percentage of open job slots.
+This scheduler tends to distribute load evenly, but tasks may be distributed unevenly and works best for heterogeneous networks of dedicated compile servers.
+* *fastest*: schedule jobs on the host expected to complete it soonest.
+This tends to favor using a few hosts in the network, though a portion of the load will be allocated to new hosts and hosts that have not been used in some time to build up statistics.
+This is the classic algorithm and is suitable for relatively small and heterogeneous networks of compile servers.

 Network setup for Icecream (firewalls)
 ---------------------------------------------------------------------------------------------------------------------------